logo

 The first phase of nonroad diesel emissions regulations set basic limits on pollutants but did not require the use of complex after-treatment systems.
 Instead, manufacturers focused on refining fuel injection and improving combustion efficiency.

-Machines from this era, such as the Caterpillar D8R dozer (pre-Tier 2 models), relied on mechanical fuel injection and simple turbocharging without advanced emission control components.
+Machines from this era, such as pre-Tier 2 Caterpillar dozer models, relied on mechanical fuel injection and simple turbocharging without advanced emission control components.
+You can browse crawler dozers on Makana across multiple tier generations to compare.

 Tier 2 (2001-2006)